Acaiberii-archive/BootJect/README.md

 The best injector that is safe for your computer.
 Coded in C# .NET (with Windows Forms).
-Automatically selects a program based on your app's name!
+Automatically selects a program based on your input!
+Supports both x32 and x64.

 Uses Reloaded.Injector for dll handling and memory injecting, process handling is coded from scratch!